svok/crowdproj-old/README.md

 applications.
 It is build on the following stack of other frameworks and libraries.

+With this framework you will get as single-page web application as local application for Android (and other operting systems).

 1. Spring Boot 2 framework is used for building web-gateway between backend and frontend applications.